abeebe911/election_analysis/README.md

 ### Which candidate won the election, what was their vote count, and what was their percentage of the total votes?
 ![diana_degette_totals.png](Resources/diana_degette_totals.png)

-### Election-Audit Summary: In a summary statement, provide a business proposal to the election commission on how this script can be used—with some modifications—for any election.
-Give at least two examples of how this script can be modified to be used for other elections.